StanlyHardy/open-tennis/README.md

 ```bash
 pip install -r requirements.txt # install
 ```
+7. The provided `.engine` file is platform specifc.
+So, export `detector.pt` within `assets/models` to TensorRT engine using the official <a href="https://github.com/ultralytics/yolov5/blob/master/export.py">exporter </a>.

 ## <div >Inference</div>
 Inference could run either on Video or Image streams.
 The configuration could be changed via `assets/config/app_config.yaml`.
 If the `evaluation` is set to true, the inference occurs in validatation dataset and performs evaluation to determine the Average scores for correct Player names, Scores and Serving Player.
 Please change the input paths of `video` or `images`.